Strategy & Transformation

 Healthcare

-Te Whatu Ora, district health services, and healthcare providers navigating Medsafe requirements, the Code of Health and Disability Services Consumers' Rights, and clinical decision support governance.
-AI strategy must address patient safety, consent, and equity of health outcomes.
+Te Whatu Ora (Health New Zealand), district health services, and healthcare providers navigating Medsafe requirements, the Health Information Privacy Code 2020, the Code of Health and Disability Services Consumers' Rights, and clinical decision support governance.
+Strategy must address patient safety, consent, and equity of health outcomes for Māori and Pacific populations.

-NZ Mid-Market Enterprises
+NZ Mid-Market Enterprises and Technology

 How does the National AI Strategy (July 2025) affect our organisational strategy?